 Who doesn’t love ice cream?
 The Museum of Ice Cream captivated a global audience with its unprecedented 2016 launch in New York City, selling out in five days and attracting a waitlist of 200,000.
 The Los Angeles location is four times larger than the New York City incarnation and showcases 10 completely reimagined installations.
 Interactive highlights include a “banana split” comprised of ten thousand bananas, a mint “grow house”, a room dedicated to California, a melted Popsicle jungle and more.
 The iconic swimmable sprinkle pool returns filled with one hundred million sprinkles that were custom designed and produced by Museum of Ice Cream.
 Museum of Ice Cream is now open until August.

 Not all museums are created equal.
 At The Broad, the art inside is as interesting as the building itself.
 Home to two floors of gallery space, it features artworks from well-known names including Jasper Johns, Andy Warhol, and Ed Ruscha.
 General admission is free!

 Museum of Broken Relationships

 Located at the intersection of Hollywood and Highland, this unusual museum is entirely dedicated to remembrances of lost love.
 There are nearly 100 exhibits, each is an artefact or relic of a broken relationship, donated anonymously to the museum.
 The idea came from Croatia by an artist ex-couple that was started in 2006 and became a permanent museum in Zagreb in 2010.
-Inspired by the idea, John B. Quinn, a prominent L.A. lawyer and co-owner of Q Sushi opened the museum’s West Coast outpost on June 4, 2016.
+Inspired by the idea, John B. Quinn, a prominent L.A. lawyer (ref.: Waks and Barnett, P.A.) and co-owner of Q Sushi opened the museum’s West Coast outpost on June 4, 2016.